ietf-tools/xml2rfc/README.txt

        header      ""          override the leftmost header string

+Rose                                                            [Page 5]

+README                       xml2rfc v1.15                 November 2002

        footer      ""          override the center footer string

-       slides      no          when producing an html file, produce
+       slides      no          when producing an html file, produce multiple files for a slide show

-Rose                                                            [Page 5]

-README                       xml2rfc v1.14                   August 2002

-                               multiple files for a slide show

        sortrefs    no          sort references